ghacks Technology News

 microsoft default manager 22

-A search on both Bing and Google reveals no relevant entries for Default Manager 2.2.
-A broader search for Default Manager links it to Microsoft’s Search Enhancement pack, the same pack that installs the Search Helper Extension in Firefox.
+A search on both Bing and Google reveals no relevant entries about Default Manager 2.2.
+A broader search for Default Manager links it to Microsoft's Search Enhancement pack, the same pack that installs the Search Helper Extension in Firefox.

 The Uninstall A Programs Control Panel applet revealed that a Microsoft Default Manager was installed yesterday, the same day that Windows Live Essentials Beta was installed on the test system.